soo-hwanlee/soo-hwanlee.github.io/_pages/research.md

 ### Computational & experimental

 - To appear \| Beyond the Imitation Game: Quantifying and extrapolating the capabilities of language models. _Transactions on Machine Learning Research (TMLR)_. (with 443 other authors)
-- To appear \| Do language models know how to be polite?. _Proceedings of SCiL 2023_ (extended abstract). (with Shaonan Wang)
+- To appear \| Do language models know how to be polite?. _Proceedings of SCiL 2023_. (with Shaonan Wang)
 - 2022 \| Can language models capture syntactic associations without surface cues?
-A case study of reflexive anaphor licensing in English control constructions. _Proceedings of SCiL 2022_ (extended abstract). (with Sebastian Schuster) [[link](https://scholarworks.umass.edu/scil/vol5/iss1/19/)]
+A case study of reflexive anaphor licensing in English control constructions. _Proceedings of SCiL 2022_. (with Sebastian Schuster) [[link](https://scholarworks.umass.edu/scil/vol5/iss1/19/)]
 - 2021 \| NOPE: A Corpus of Naturally-Occurring Presuppositions in English. _Proceedings of CoNLL 2021_. (with +Alicia Parrish, +Sebastian Schuster, +Alex Warstadt, Omar Agha, Zhuoye Zhao, Samuel R. Bowman, and Tal Linzen) [+ = equal contribution]  [[link](https://aclanthology.org/2021.conll-1.28/)]
 - 2021 \| Does Putting a Linguist in the Loop Improve NLU Data Collection? _Findings of EMNLP 2021_. (with Alicia Parrish, Will Huang, Omar Agha, Nikita Nangia, Alex Warstadt, Karmanya Aggarwal, Emily Allaway, Tal Linzen, and Samuel R. Bowman) [[link](https://aclanthology.org/2021.findings-emnlp.421/)]